djphazer/O_C-Phazerville/docs/_apps/Setup-About.md

 ---
 layout: default
 ---
-# Setup / About
+# Setup / About / Calibration

 ![Setup/About Screenshot](images/Setup_About.png)

+This screen shows some crucial info about your specific hardware and firmware.
-* Press the LEFT encoder to enter the Calibration routine
+* Press the LEFT Encoder to enter the Calibration routine
+* Rotate the LEFT Encoder for a one-way ticket to "Reflash" mode
-* Press the RIGHT encoder to reset calibration / settings to defaults - press RIGHT again to confirm (LEFT to cancel)
+* Press the RIGHT Encoder to reset calibration & all settings to defaults - press RIGHT again to confirm (LEFT to cancel)
+* Long-Press the RIGHT Encoder to get back to the main App Menu

 ### Flipped Screen / Controls
 _(new in v1.8.3)_